GOMS

 GOMS is a specialized human information processor model for human-computer interaction observation that describes a user's cognitive structure on four components.
-In the book The Psychology of Human Computer Interaction. written in 1983 by Stuart K. Card, Thomas P. Moran and Allen Newell, the authors introduce: "a set of Goals, a set of Operators, a set of Methods for achieving the goals, and a set of Selections rules for choosing among competing methods for goals."
+In the book The Psychology of Human Computer Interaction, written in 1983 by Stuart K. Card, Thomas P. Moran and Allen Newell, the authors introduce: "a set of Goals, a set of Operators, a set of Methods for achieving the goals, and a set of Selection rules for choosing among competing methods for goals."

 GOMS is a widely used method by usability specialists for computer system designers because it produces quantitative and qualitative predictions of how people will use a proposed system.

 Overview

 A GOMS model is composed of methods that are used to achieve specific goals.
 These methods are then composed of operators at the lowest level.
 The operators are specific steps that a user performs and are assigned a specific execution time.
 If a goal can be achieved by more than one method, then selection rules are used to determine the method.